 Sat outside a bar in Morzine because it had free wifi and making phone calls via Skype the brothers discovered a chalet whereby the tenant had just broken the lease in Les Carroz.
 The brothers truly had luck on their side this time.
 45 minutes later they were at the chalet.
 It had been so hard to find a chalet of that quality and they were glad it was not of the hostel type.
 During their return to the U.K someone had commented that ‘Skiology catered chalets’ was a much better name than ‘bro-tel, the hotel run by brothers’.
 In fact ‘Bro-tel’ was only one letter short from being completely the wrong idea!
 They gave the owner the rest of their pennies with promises of more when they sold our first holiday.
 Perhaps because of their shampooed hair and fancy hire car he agreed so they shook on it and went about drawing up a lease to be signed.
 Neither of the brothers had any legal experience so they offered to babysit a lawyer’s children in exchange for drawing up a commercial contract.

 During the drafting of the lease.
 Dominic made the website.
 Luke wrote the menu and both of them decided on what DVDs they should buy for the chalet.

 Our first season was 2005 and as demand for our holidays has grown so too has our company.
 We now lease many chalets and have had met some wonderful people along the way.
 Luke had offers of a job at the Fat Duck with Heston Blumenthal and was even asked to make Christmas dinner for Margret Thatcher.
 Dominic met his wife and now lives full time in the Alps.
 Things have developed as time has gone by however Luke still writes the menu every year even though he went on to be a development chef at Fortnum and Mason’s.
-Dominic and his wife now manage Skiology looking for the next generation of aspiring brothers, sisters, friends and individuals to come and run chalets for them.
+Dominic and his wife now manage Skiology looking for the next generation of aspiring brothers, sisters, friends and individuals to come and run our chalets.